jorgehernandezSF/plugin_newsletter/README.md

 ## Compiling your application

 * `npm run compile:js` - Compiles all js files and aggregates them.
 * `npm run uploadCartridge` - Uploads the cartridge to your sandbox.
-A properly configured dw.json file is required (see storefront-reference-architecture documentation for a sample)
+A properly configured dw.json file is required (see initial commit for this repo to find a sample.
+Modify to point to your sandbox and active version).

-#Testing
+# Testing
 Since this is a demonstration plugin, there are no automated tests.

-#Contributing
+# Contributing
-Since this is a demonstration plugin, there is no need to contribute.
-However, if there are additional examples you'd like to see added to this plugin, please contact jorge.hernandez@salesforce.com
+Since this is a demonstration plugin, suggestions for improvement are welcomed.
+Please contact jorge.hernandez@salesforce.com.
+Only properly commented code will be accepted.